-Task #2) Implement pilot pr ojects in priority sectors a cross North America to demonstrate e value of ISO 50001 a nd SEP Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (activities) 2.1 Train-the-implementer at pilot facility: There will be three parallel training series on ISO 50001 and/or SEP implementation.
+Task #2) Implement pilot projects in priority sectors across North America to demonstrate value of ISO 50001 and SEP Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (C\$) (activities) 2.1 Train-the-implementer at pilot facility: There will be three parallel training series on ISO 50001 and/or SEP implementation.
 Each training series will focus on one sector.
 One training series will be held in each country.
-Each training series will consist of approximately three multiday training sessions over the course of 12 months.
+Each training series will consist of approximately three multi- day training sessions over the course of 12 months.
 Sessions will be open to companies in Canada, Mexico, and the US.
 End-user training for 15 facilities (about 5 per sector) ISO 50001 or SEP Certification for 9 facilities (about 3 per sector) Encourages early adoption of ISO 50001 and SEP in priority sectors.
 Year 1: First training session of each sector specific training series (3 sessions in total) Year 2: Second and third (final) sessions of each sector-specific series (6 sessions in total) Year 1: \$40,000 Year 2: \$80,000 2.2 Apprentice instructor: Local CP EnMS professionals will shadow trainers and serve as assistant trainers.
-It is likely that theses trainers-in- training will have participated in the train-the- trainer activities in Task 1 of this project, given the currently low number of qualified professionals.
-At least 3 CP EnMS professionals serving as assistant trainers and receiving coaching from lead trainers Builds local capacity for training more energy management professionals in ISO 50001 and SEP. • Year 1: \$10,000 Year 2: \$25,000

-2.3 Case studies: • At least 3 case studies • Conveys the value of ISO • Year 2: Case Year 1: \$0 Case studies will be (1 case study per 50001 and SEP to early study Year 2: \$40,000 developed for at least one sector) adopters, with the goal of development pilot project per country/sector. spurring greater adoption country/sector. across North America.

-Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (activities) 3.1 Convene stakeholders such as national governments, standards bodies, private sector representatives, accreditation and certification bodies, trained and certified energy management professionals, to enable the sharing of best practices in creating a robust ISO 50001 and SEP infrastructure; create harmonized programs to lay groundwork for peer learning networks.
+It is likely that these trainers-in- training will have participated in the train-the- trainer activities in Task 1 of this project, given the currently low number of qualified professionals.
+At least 3 CP EnMS professionals serving as assistant trainers and receiving coaching from lead trainers Builds local capacity for training more energy management professionals in ISO 50001 and SEP. • Year 1: \$10,000 Year 2: \$25,000 2.3 Case studies: Case studies will be • At least 3 case studies (1 case study per Conveys the value of ISO 50001 and SEP to early adopters, with the goal of Year 2: Case study Year 1: \$0 Year 2: \$40,000 developed for at least one pilot project per country/sector. sector) spurring greater adoption across North America. development Task #3) Convene key stake networking opportunities Task #3) Convene key stakeholders to exchange best practices, foster harmonization, and lay the groundwork for peer networking opportunities Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (C\$) (activities) 3.1 Convene stakeholders such as national governments, standards bodies, private sector representatives, accreditation and certification bodies, trained and certified energy management professionals, to enable the sharing of best practices in creating a robust ISO 50001 and SEP infrastructure; create harmonized programs to lay groundwork for peer learning networks.
 One workshop and additional webinars and conference calls as needed A range of key stakeholders must be engaged in order to create a robust and high-quality infrastructure for implementing ISO 50001 and SEP.
 This program will help establish a healthy dialogue.
 Year 2: One workshop Year 2: \$75,000